lazaros-adaloglou/Climate-Data-Time-Series-Analysis/README.md

 # Climate-Data-Time-Series-Analysis
-Linear and Non-Linear Time Series Analysis of Daily Average Temperature in Merrion Square and Trinity College in Dublin.
+Linear and Non-Linear Time Series Analysis of Daily Average Temperature in Merrion Square and Glasnevin in Dublin.